mortreestone/SzuWei_String_Reverse/src/expression3/README.md

 ## Files
-* [expression3.h](./expression3.h) : The header file for the first expression of the string reversal.
+* [expression3.h](./expression3.h) : The header file for the third expression of the string reversal.
-* [expression3.cpp](./expression3.cpp) : Main code for first expression of the string reversal.
+* [expression3.cpp](./expression3.cpp) : Main code for third expression of the string reversal.